autocrypt/autocrypt/doc/examples.rst

     Unless we can get perfect recoverability (also for device loss etc.) we will always have to consider this "fatal" case of losing a secret key and how users can deal with it.
-Especially in the federated e-mail context We do not think perfect recoverability is feasible.
+Especially in the federated e-mail context we do not think perfect recoverability is feasible.